Route 1 maine accident today

 What Are the Most Dangerous Roads and Intersections in Maine?

-Because the Maine car accident attorneys at The Mann Law Firm are committed to keeping our community safe, we have provided this guide to the most dangerous roads in Maine.
-We hope you’ll keep this in mind while traveling, especially during the spring and summer months when traffic on our roads is expected to increase with out-of-town visitors:
+The Maine car accident attorneys at The Mann Law Firm are committed to keeping our community safe.
+That’s why we have provided this guide to the most dangerous roads in Maine.

 US Route-1

-Any resident of the area will not be surprised to find Route-1 on the list of most dangerous roads in our state.
+Any resident of the area will not be surprised to find Route-1 on the list of most dangerous roads in Maine.
 Simply look up “Route 1 Maine accident today” and you are likely to see an accident report.
 This road has many twists and turns as it runs up the coast and through the woods from Kittery to Fort Kent.
-Some other factors that make this road particularly hazardous are traffic congestion, rain and fog and other inclement weather issues, and poor visibility around some turns.
-Each year, an average of ten fatal crashes occur along this route.
+Some other factors that make this road particularly hazardous are:

 Highway I-95